brandur/sorg/content/articles/redis-streams.md

 [write-ahead log (WAL)][wal] in Postgres as they stream changes to their read replicas.

 {{Figure "The unified log: a producer emits to the stream and consumers read from it."
-(NewImgSrcAndAlt "/assets/images/redis-streams/unified-log.svg" "The unified log: a producer emits to the stream and consumers read from it.")}}
+(ImgSrcAndAlt "/assets/images/redis-streams/unified-log.svg" "The unified log: a producer emits to the stream and consumers read from it.")}}

 Even so, the unified log was a refreshingly novel idea when the article was written, and still is.
 File systems and